-Welcome to Lancashire – home of the 2030 Ryder Cup.
+Welcome to Lancashire – home of the 2031 Ryder Cup.
 Possibility or pipe dream?
 Alex Perry hopes it's the former

 “I have a dream, people, I have a dream.
 If we build it, they will come.”
 Brian Potter wanted a new Phoenix.
 A superclub that was “bigger, better, faster, stronger, rising out of the ashes”, “a superclub, a king of clubs” that served “proper food like scampi, chicken Kievs, and garlic bread”.

 You would be forgiven that, like the timeless Phoenix Nights, the latest proposal for a new Ryder Cup venue could have come from the brilliant mind of Bolton-born Peter Kay.

 Moortown, Southport & Ainsdale, Ganton, Wentworth, Lindrick, Royal Lytham, Royal Birkdale, Walton Heath, The Belfry… Hulton Park?
 The list of English courses to hold the biennial showdown between Europe and the US could soon include an as-yet unbuilt resort on the outskirts of the Lancashire town after it got the go ahead from the government.

 But there’s a catch.
 The 1,000-acre estate can only exist if it wins a bid to host the Ryder Cup in either 2031 or 2035.